 11. Design Code:

-Prior to or concurrently with the first reserved matters application being submitted, a Site Wide Design Code shall be submitted to and approved in writing by the local planning authority.
+Prior to the first reserved matters application being submitted, a Site Wide Design Code shall be submitted to and approved in writing by the local planning authority.

-The Site Wide Design Code shall be prepared in accordance with the principles and parameters established by this outline approval and shall be prepared in line with the National Model Design Code.
+The Site Wide Design Code shall be prepared in accordance with the principles and parameters established by this outline approval and shall be prepared in line with the National Model Design Code, LTN 120 on Cycle Infrastructure Design, Manual for Streets and Inclusive Mobility.

-Each reserved matters application submitted in pursuance of this permission shall include a Design Code Compliance Statement that demonstrates how the application accords with or deviates from, supported by the reasons for any such deviation, the approved Site Wide Design Code.
+Each reserved matters submission made in pursuance of this permission shall include a Design Code Compliance Statement that demonstrates how the application accords with or deviates from, supported by the reasons for any such deviation, the approved Site Wide Design Code.

 Reason: To ensure that the development achieves a high level of design, as required by policies SP1, CS22 and SADM30 of the Core Strategy 2013 and the Site Allocations and Development Management Policies Plan 2016, the NPPF 2024 and the National Design Guide 2021.